mstksg/inCode/copy/entries/huffman-1.md

 popping off the root.
 Traditional "insert" is done by making a new skew heap with one element, and merging it with the main heap.

-Merging is embarrassingly simple: The higher-priority root becomes the new root, and the lower-priority root is merged with the child tree of that new root.
-Some left-right flipping of branches is done to make sure things tend to stay balanced.
-Pictures provided in the wikipedia article.
+Merging is simple enough: The higher-priority root becomes the new root, and the lower-priority root is merged with the child tree of that new root.
+(Some left-right flipping of branches is done to make sure things tend to stay balanced.
+Pictures provided in the wikipedia article.)

 Popping the root is simple too; just take the root, and merge its two sub-trees to make the new tree.